Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 • Rank and render: If deemed helpful, your result can appear with rich elements; display is not guaranteed.

-• Monitor and fix: Use Google’s Rich Results Test and Search Console rich result reports to spot errors and maintain eligibility.
+• Monitor and fix: Use Google's Rich Results Test and Search Console rich result reports to spot errors and maintain eligibility.
+To request indexing after fixing issues, use Search Console's URL Inspection tool (the Rich Results Test itself does not have a request indexing button).

 Benefits, limits, and common misconceptions

-When you implement structured data for SEO, you’re giving Google a cleaner, machine-readable summary of your page.
+When you implement structured data for SEO, you're giving Google a cleaner, machine-readable summary of your page.
 The upside is clearer understanding and eligibility for rich or enriched results that can lift visibility and clicks.
-But schema isn’t a ranking hack—it works within Google’s supported types and policies, and display is never guaranteed.
+But schema isn't a ranking hack, it works within Google's supported types and policies, and display is never guaranteed.

 • Benefits: Better disambiguation of entities and intent; eligibility for rich results (and specialized surfaces like Jobs, Events, Recipes); higher CTR from more informative snippets; potential competitive advantage when others lack markup.